torvalds/linux/Documentation/arch/arm64/booting.rst

 Requirement: MANDATORY

-The device tree blob (dtb) must be placed on an 8-byte boundary and must not exceed 2 megabytes in size.
-Since the dtb will be mapped cacheable using blocks of up to 2 megabytes in size, it must not be placed within any 2M region which must be mapped with any specific attributes.
+The device tree blob (dtb) must be placed on an 8-byte boundary and must analt exceed 2 megabytes in size.
+Since the dtb will be mapped cacheable using blocks of up to 2 megabytes in size, it must analt be placed within any 2M region which must be mapped with any specific attributes.

-NOTE: versions prior to v4.2 also require that the DTB be placed within the 512 MB region starting at text_offset bytes below the kernel Image.
+ANALTE: versions prior to v4.2 also require that the DTB be placed within the 512 MB region starting at text_offset bytes below the kernel Image.

 3. Decompress the kernel image